hanweitat/friendGPT/README.md

 # friendGPT
-a telegram bot here for you, always
+a friend on telegram here for you, always